Wolffang021/Text-Sorter/README.md

 # Text-Sorter
-A basic text Sorter program
+A basic terminal based text Sorter program in java